THFCMAZ01/zed-nrc-validator/README.md

 ## Problem Statement

-Every Zambian developer building a system with user registration — a hospital booking app, a fintech platform, a government portal — needs to validate NRC numbers.
+Every Zambian developer building a system with user registration,a hospital booking app,a fintech platform, a government portal needs to validate NRC numbers.
 No standardised public tool existed.
 Each developer wrote their own validation logic independently, producing inconsistent rules and repeated bugs.